Contents: Replacement of elements ↧ Adsorber ↧ Blow-off valve ↧ Ventilation valve ↧ Fuel tank pressure sensor ↧

 15.19.
 EVAP Vent Valve/Control Solenoid Location

-20. Raise the vehicle and install vertical supports.
+20. Raise the vehicle and support it on vertical stands.

 21. Disconnect the electrical connector.

-22. Disconnect the hose from the vent valve (see paragraph 9).
+22. Disconnect the hose from the ventilation valve (see item 9).

-23. Disconnect the fasteners and remove the ventilation valve from the bracket.
+23. Disconnect the clips and remove the ventilation valve from the bracket.

 24. Installation is carried out in the reverse order of removal.